How to Automate Meeting Prep When Your Customer Data Lives in 5 Different Systems

 Three minutes to set up.
 A few pennies per run.
 Now you walk into every call knowing the deal stage, payment status, last conversation, and whether they've actually been using the product.
 No tabs, no scrambling.
 The brief is just there, waiting in Slack, 30 minutes before the call starts.

-Five meeting workflows for founders managing their own customer relationships
+Five automated meeting workflows for founders

 The pre-meeting brief is the starting point.
 Here are four more workflows that extend the same idea:

-3. Post-Meeting CRM and Follow-Up Sync -- after a meeting ends, use AI to extract action items from notes in Google Docs, create Google Tasks, update the Attio deal record, and draft a follow-up email in Gmail.
+After a meeting ends, use AI to extract action items from notes in Google Docs, create Google Tasks, update the Attio deal record, and draft a follow-up email in Gmail.

-Walking into every call prepared, without doing the prep
+Walk into every call prepared, without doing the prep

 The meeting itself is the valuable part.
 The prep is just overhead.
 When the overhead runs itself, you get back an hour or more per day that you were spending on tab-switching and data assembly.
 That's time you can spend on the conversation, the follow-up, or the product work that actually moves the business forward.